 Especially if you have a lot of images… Because loading a single page with a lot of images can be very long.
 And as we all know, there is nothing more irritating than a page that is slow to load.

 Keep in mind, however, that you should condense your information as much as possible.
 You should prioritize your content, and always remember that a simple message is much more effective.

-As we have just seen, a 1 page website is difficult to rank on search engines.
+As we have just seen, a one-page website is difficult to rank on search engines.